wnull/selective/README.md

-# Cookie Extractor
+# Selective

-A sifter of unnecessary cookies with a custom callback.
+A sifter of unnecessary cookies with a custom callbacks.

 ## Installation